frankjungdss/repdata-project2/README.md

 ### What events had the greatest economic cost?

 All Crop and property damage estimates were summed from 1996 to 2011.
 Total costs were then sorted in descending order.
-The top ten events that incur the greatest economic cost are:
+The top events that incur the greatest economic cost are: